Reviewed by Sharon Denny, MS, RDN

 Begun offers some at-home tips:

-- Place gluten-free items above gluten-containing items in the pantry and refrigerator (so that gluten particles don't fall or settle into gluten-free foods)
+- Place gluten-free items above gluten-containing items in the pantry and refrigerator, so gluten particles don't fall or settle into gluten-free foods.

-- Have two sets of condiment jars or a squeezable condiment container (so a contaminated spoon doesn't get dipped into your mustard or peanut butter)
+- Have two sets of condiment jars or a squeezable condiment container, reducing the risk of contaminated spoons getting dipped into your mustard or peanut butter.

 Ask Questions When You're Dining Out

 Keeping your own kitchen gluten-free is one thing, but you don't have control over the kitchen in a restaurant.
 You might order what you think is a gluten-free item, but once that dish arrives at your table, it could have been contaminated in any number of ways.
 For example, egg dishes can be prepared on the same grill as pancakes, fried items are often put in the same fryer as breaded items, or the same pot of water might be used to cook all of the pasta.
 "It's not enough to ask about ingredients.
 It's just as important to ask how a meal is being prepared and to ask questions about all utensils, equipment and surfaces coming into contact with your dish," says Begun.

 - In its own separate and thoroughly washed pot or pan.

 - Using separate and thoroughly cleaned cutting boards and utensils.

 - With care by the food handlers to avoid cross-contamination of foods.

 See Tips for Ordering Gluten-Free »